ssh-juan/terraform/readme.md

 You can use provisioners to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.
 ** **Provisioners are a last resource.**
 ** **Instead, use user-data at AWS.**

+## Module
+Modules are containers for multiple resources that are used together.
+A module consists of a collection of `.tf` and/or `.tf.json` files kept together in a directory.
+Modules are the main way to package and reuse resource configurations with Terraform.